DraxCodes/StreamMusicBot/README.md

 1. Start by forking this repository or simply download this repo as a zip file.
 2. Once you have it on your PC, open the solution file which will then open the whole project in Visual Studio.
-3. Ensure you have a valid discord token otherwise it simply wont connect to Discord.
+3. Rename `Config_Template.json` to `Config.json` and set your bot token in the area that has `CHANGE ME`.
-      - (Line 34 of `StreamMusicBotClient.cs`)
+      * Ensure you are providing a valid bot token otherwise it wont work.
 4. Edit what you want to edit, this part is up to you.
 If you get stuck, join the Victoria Discord server.
       - This can be found linked on the Victoria repository (linked above).
 5. Ensure LavaLink is setup and online.